Depart from the U.S.

 the important role of watching and defending the territory.
 We pass tidy

-pens.
 In Campo Tures, we loop around the village's cobblestone city center.
-If
+If you

-you get there early, you can visit its castle beautifully furnished with
+get there early, you can visit its castle, beautifully furnished with antique

-antique furniture, majolica stoves, glass artworks, sculptures, paintings, and
+furniture, majolica stoves, glass artwork, sculptures, paintings and an armory

-an armory gallery.
-Lunch is included today and is a special barbecue meal of
+gallery.
+Lunch is included today and is a special barbecue meal of tasty meats

-tasty meats and crispy vegetables prepared by our host Mani.
-From our lunch
+and crispy vegetables prepared by our host, Mani.
+From our lunch spot, we can

-spot, we can take a short easy walk to the roaring Riva waterfalls.
-In the
+take a short easy walk to the roaring Riva waterfalls.
+In the afternoon you may

-afternoon you may choose to explore more of these lovely surroundings and maybe
+choose to explore more of these lovely surroundings and maybe walk to the

-walk to the higher waterfall.
-Bike back to our hotel or hop a shuttle to pamper
+higher waterfall.
+Bike back to our hotel or hop a shuttle to pamper yourself at

 easy-to-moderate loop is also offered if you feel energetic and wish to ride